 Not all HTA studies require full economic evaluations.
 When considering inclusion of a cost effectiveness analysis, applicants should carefully describe what this will add to the study.
 Where an economic component is proposed, applicants should endeavour to use the simplest approach, or fully justify where more complex methodologies are needed.
 Details should include justification of the use of outcome measures where a legitimate choice exists between alternatives.
 If the study includes a health economic component, state from what perspective costs and benefits will be considered, and (briefly) how these will be collected.

 - Where established Core Outcomes exist they should be included amongst the list of outcomes unless there is good reason to do otherwise.
-Please see The COMET Initiative website at www.comet-initiative.org to identify whether Core Outcomes have been established.
+Find out more at the COMET Initiative website.

 The purpose of this section is for the applicant to describe the planned outputs of the research, how these will be communicated and to who, and how the research may lead to short and longer-term impacts.
 NIHR understands that the impact of any research may take time to be realised and will likely involve other funders, institutions and sustained efforts in practice.
 NIHR also recognises it may be difficult to provide definitive answers or guarantees on longer term impacts.
 However, applicants are invited below to consider various aspects of pathways below and how the likelihood of impact can be maximised.
 This includes considering what outputs are produced, how these can be best connected to the health and/or social care environment, what efforts and investment are likely to be needed beyond the project, what barriers are likely to be encountered and what impacts the research is seeking to achieve.

 What do you intend to produce from your research?

 Please provide brief details of each anticipated output.
 NB the term ‘outputs’ refers to any tangible product of the research, not just academic publications.
 Outputs can include but are not limited to:

 - publications (academic or otherwise)